timcdlucas/translucent_interpretable_ML_review/translucent.md

 The next level that we can examine is the variable level.
 This can include random or fixed effects.
-We can examine variable importence, importance of interactions between pairs of covariates and start to examine the functional responses of covariates.
+We can examine variable importence [@oppel2009alternative], importance of interactions between pairs of covariates and start to examine the functional responses of covariates.
-It is important however to remember that these models are not designed for inference; the following methods sour thought of as hypothesis generation and more formal, subsequent tests (on a different dataset) would be needed to confirm relationships between covariates and the response variable.
+It is important however to remember that these models are not designed for inference; the following methods should thought of as hypothesis generation and more formal, subsequent tests (on a different dataset) would be needed to confirm relationships between covariates and the response variable.

-Table todo shows the top five most important variables as determined by the three models.
+Table todo shows the top five most important variables as determined by the three models [@oppel2009alternative].
 These importance measures are not in absolute units so they are scaled such that the most important covariate has a value of 100.
 For the regularised linear model, variable importance is given simply by the magnitude of the regression coefficients (i.e. ignoring the sign) and these raw values might be more useful than the scaled importance values.
 We can see that gestation length comes top for all three models and that latitude and PET are prominent in all three as well.